lindabarba/Executioner/readme.md

 This app has no dependencies nor calls to any external databases.

-End user experience:
+##### End user experience:
-The deployed/production version of the game is hosted [**PLACEHOLDER LINK TO BE UPDATED**](https://github.com/lindabarba/WDI-LB-Work/tree/master/projects/Hangman).
+The deployed/production version of the game is hosted on Github [here](https:///lindabarba.github.io/Hangman/).
 Simply navigate to this address using one of the above browsers and click 'Start New Game'.

 ### Next Steps
-- Testing
-- Staging
-- Production
-- License
-- Documentation/FAQ
-- Troubleshooting
+###### Issues:
+* clean up renderGallows function
+* reveal secretWord on loss

+###### Planned Features:
+* Further theme expression with elements dynamically added via JS/jQuery